cisco/mindmeld/docs/source/userguide/domain_classifier.rst

 **Feature extraction**

 Let's start with the baseline classifier we trained :ref:`earlier <baseline_domain_fit>`.
-Viewing the feature set reveals that, by default, the classifier just uses a bag of words (unigrams) for features.
+Viewing the feature set reveals that, by default, the classifier uses unigrams for its bag of words features.

 .. code-block:: python